Slacker rock

 Slacker rock (originally known as lo-fi or lo-fi indie) is a subgenre of indie rock that emerged in the United States during the late 1980s to early 1990s.
-The genre was originally associated with Generation X slacker culture.
-However, experienced a resurgence during the 2000s and 2010s amongst Millennials and Gen Z.
+Characterized by a rejection (or minimization) of technical proficiency and production quality, in favor of stripped down lo-fi aesthetics and an apathetic singing style, the style was originally associated with Generation X slacker culture.
+It experienced a resurgence during the 2000s and 2010s amongst Millennials and Gen Z.

-Notable acts include Pavement, Built to Spill, Sebadoh, the Microphones, Silver Jews and Guided By Voices.

 Etymology and characteristics

 Slacker rock was initially intertwined with "slacker" culture which emerged in the 1980s and 1990s amongst Generation X, with its association with a specific cultural attitude being primarily popularized by director Richard Linklater's 1990 cult film, Slacker.

 The term "slacker" described a teenager that showcased a nonchalant attitude and general blasé approach to life.
 Slacker rock became musically reflective of slacker culture, employing less emphasis on technical proficiency and production quality, in favor of stripped down lo-fi aesthetics and an apathetic singing style.